Oa and Gregg smiling and holding a 'Little Lift' box

 At the end of 2016, I founded littlelifts: a charity supporting people affected by breast cancer.

-We’re on a mission to support people with a diagnosis by offering a littlelifts box during their chemotherapy or radiotherapy treatment.
+We’re on a mission to support people with a diagnosis by offering a littlelifts box during their or treatment.
 Each box contains a collection of items that will hopefully provide practical support and comfort during treatment.

 One of the ways we support people with breast cancer is by working directly with hospitals in East Anglia, where boxes are given out to patients during treatment planning or review meetings with their oncology, radiotherapy or breast care teams.